 Sadly, more than 1,800 people in the UK lose their life to mouth cancer every year.
 Many of these deaths could be prevented if the cancer was caught early enough.
 As it is, people with mouth cancer are more likely to die than those having cervical cancer or melanoma skin cancer.

-Oral cancer is one of the UK’s fastest increasing cancers, with cases in the UK up by more than 50% in the last decade alone.
+Oral cancer is one of the fastest-growing cancers in the UK with over a 50% increase in cases within the last decade.

 Mouth cancers are more common in people over 40, particularly men.
 However, research has shown that mouth cancer is becoming more common in younger patients and in women.
 In the last year, more than 7,000 have been diagnosed with mouth cancer in the UK – an increase of more than a third compared to a decade ago.